 We recommend that your child be seen at least twice per year for dental exams and cleanings to maintain a healthy mouth and dentition.
 The first visit is an introduction of your child to us and our office in a friendly atmosphere.
 Our goal is to have your child feel comfortable being here and have all future dental visits be positive experiences.
 Consider making a morning appointment when children tend to be rested and cooperative.

-Dr. Miller will explain what she will be doing and use words that are kid-friendly, non-frightening and age-appropriate.
+Dr. Shetty will explain what she will be doing and use words that are kid-friendly, non-frightening and age-appropriate.
 Our offices uses the Tell-Show-Do technique to help decrease dental anxiety.
 Other helpful suggestions include:

 - arriving a few minutes early to allow your child to play and become familiar with our office

 - talk about their visits in a positive light